PressCrew/infinity/dashboard/docs/cascade_images.md

-## Cascading Images: Overview
+## Cascading Assets: Images

-Maintaining a large portfolio of themes, particularly in multi-site environments can quickly become cumbersome and repetitive.
-Infinity's cascading architecture makes managing template inheritance easy, but with images tightly bound to their theme's templates with static image paths you may be forced to duplicate templates for minor path differences.

-In some cases you may want to have several "master" themes, each of which has several child themes which only differ in their styles and content.
-You need the flexibility to override some or all of their parent theme's images without having to duplicate the templates.

-This is where cascading images comes in.
-Another powerful Infinity innovation which allows extreme control over your theme hierarchy.
+Cascading images allow you to override image files in any theme in the stack without having to touch any templates.

 <ul class="infinity-docs-menu"></ul>

-### The Basics
+### Configuration

 Your parent theme has this image root: